thegirlwhois/CybORG_plus_plus/mini_CAGE/README.md

 ## Speed:

-The simplification and parallelisation of the CybORG environment signficiantly improves the environment execution speed, resulting in almost 1000x acceleration improvement when run on a single CPU.
+The simplification and parallelisation of the CybORG environment significantly improves the environment execution speed, resulting in almost 1000x acceleration improvement when run on a single CPU.

 | Number of Episodes | CAGE 2 Time (s) | Mini CAGE Time (s) | Improvement |
 | ------------------ | --------------- |----------------------| ----------- |